Immune System in Wenatchee WA

 The younger boy was able to stop the gastric feeding and take liquid food orally, his vomiting reduced and his chronic ear infections ceased.
 In a few months he was able to eat solid food.
 His viral load dropped from 1,000,000 to 5!
 As long as he was adjusted 1-2 times per month, his vomiting did not return.

-Chiropractic treatment and antibody levels.
+Chiropractic care and antibody levels.
 Alcorn, S. Journal of the Australian Chiropractic Association.
 1977.

 This paper reported increased levels of immunoglobulins in the blood serum of three patients under chiropractic care.
 A fourth patient did not respond to care.